Ludlow Castle Comedy Festival review: Lightning, evacuation and laughs

 There was a little bit of something for everybody, no matter the generation as sets ranged from 20 to 30 minutes - albeit this was no family show (it was 16+).
 If you were a parent or grandparent you did not want to be sitting with a child under the age of 18!

-Current affairs of differing subjects, from Coldplay controversy, Gregg Wallace, to close-to-the-knuckle Epstein material, were covered.
+Current affairs of differing subjects, from Coldplay controversy to Gregg Wallace to close-to-the-knuckle Epstein material, were covered.

 Some of the acts, including opener Laura Smyth, Justin Moorhouse, Joel Dommett and Katherine Ryan, took pleasure in geographically and culturally ribbing Ludlow.